gfemuillinois/BORAM/README.md

 ## Future work

-One of the key future directions for this project is to integrate the available solvers (the Boram solver and the traditional alternate minimization solver) into a unified framework.
+One of the key future directions for this project is to integrate the available solvers (the BORAM solver and the traditional alternate minimization solver) into a unified framework.
 This integration aims to leverage the strengths of both solvers, enhancing the overall performance and robustness of the solution process.